DavidSpickett/BadgerKernel/README.md

 make
 ```

-### Arm Linux
+### Arm/AArch64 Linux

-Simply configure with cmake and build, the system GCC is fine.
+To run natively configure with NATIVE=ON and build as normal.

 ```
 cmake . -DBUILD_PLATFORM=arm_linux -DNATIVE=ON
 make
 ```

 Or you can run this via qemu-user on x86.
-You'll need the arm-linux-gnueabi toolchain for this.
+You'll need the arm-linux-gnueabi/aarch64-linux-gnu toolchain for this.

 ```
 sudo apt-get install qemu-system-arm qemu-user